-Turmeric, as a medicinal plant, has a long history that dates to almost 4,000 years ago.
+As a medicinal plant, turmeric's long history dates back to almost 4,000 years ago.
 In Southeast Asia, it is used both as a spice and an important component in religious ceremonies.
 Due to its brilliant yellow color, it is also referred to as the “Indian saffron.”
 Turmeric was used as a culinary spice 4000 years ago by the Vedic culture.
-It reached China around 700 AD, East African around 800AD, West Africa around 1200AD, and Jamaica in the 18th century.
+It reached China around 700 AD, East Africa around 800 AD, West Africa around 1200 AD, and Jamaica in the 18th century.

 Turmeric is obtained from Curcuma longa, a rhizomatous herbaceous perennial plant that belongs to the ginger family, Zingerberaceae, which is a native plant to South Asia.
 More than 133 species of Curcuma have been identified globally.
 To thrive, the plant needs a temperature of 20°C - 30°C and a significant amount of rainfall.
 Individual plants usually grow to a height of 1 meter and have long oblong leaves.